Back to museums

 Barbican Centre is located at Silk Street, London EC2Y 8DS, in the City of London area of London.
 The nearest stations are Barbican, Moorgate.

-What exhibitions are on at Barbican Centre?
+What can I see at Barbican Centre?

 Is Barbican Centre accessible?